 - Senior Savvy Engineering: The Super Game Improvement technology is a godsend.
 It’s as if these clubs understand the quirks of my senior swing and compensate beautifully.

 - Featherlight Feel: Each club, barring the putter, boasts a Senior flex graphite shaft, which is like a breath of fresh air for my arms.
-The soft grips are like velvet, a tad larger for a firmer handshake with each swing.
+The soft grips are slightly oversized, which gave testers better control and reduced hand strain during longer rounds.

 Cons: